shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-08-03-typescript-and-typings.markdown

 {% endhighlight %}

-You __can use both keywords namespace and module to create a namespace__ .As i mentioned above previously namespace was called internal module that's why there is a support of module keyword.
+You __can use both keywords namespace and module to create a namespace__ .
+As i mentioned above previously namespace was called internal module that's why there is a support of module keyword.

 --------------------